 Use the setPreSortScript() method to specify a script that is run after a Find result set is generated, but before the result set is sorted.
-For more information, see "Using the Find command" on page 76.
+See "Using the Find command" on page 82.

 ''' $findCommand = $fm->newFindCommand('Students'); $findCommand->setPreSortScript('RemoveExpelled'); '''